talon-one/TalonOne.cs/docs/ManagementApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ManagementApi(config);
-            var applicationId = 56;  // int |
-            var body = new CampaignSearch(); // CampaignSearch |
-            var pageSize = 56;  // int? | The number of items to include in this response.
+            var applicationId = 56;  // int | The ID of the Application.
+It is displayed in your Talon.One deployment URL. var body = new CampaignSearch(); // CampaignSearch | var pageSize = 56;  // int? | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used. (optional) var skip = 56;  // int? | Skips the given number of items when paging through large result sets. (optional) var sort = sort_example;  // string | The field by which results should be sorted.
-Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order. (optional) var campaignState = campaignState_example;  // string | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Capmaigns that are expired. - `archived`: Campaigns that are archived.  (optional)
+Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order. (optional) var campaignState = campaignState_example;  // string | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.  (optional)

             try
             {